In the early 1980s, Carol and George

 our men and women veterans today.
 Nursing homes are not the answer!
 A book entitled "Home Of the

-Brave" is based on these articles and is due to be published later this year.
+Brave" is based on these articles and is due was published in December 2013.
 In addition, she has written

 and illustrated three children's books: "An Unlikely Pair," "Miss Maggie Down On Main Street,"

 and "Ananais and the Sawgrass Mysteries."
 All are available on Amazon.com as well as on Kindle.com.

 Look for all of her books by name and author on Amazon.com.